 Select The Best Storage Materials

 As much as possible, military uniforms should be stored flat in an appropriately-sized container.
 Garments that are left hanging can become misshapen from the stress on seams.
 You should use storage boxes sold for archival storage.
 These are made of acid-free paper and are perfectly safe to use.
-Buy the largest size needed because the fewer folds in the uniform, the longer it will last.
+Buy the largest size you can because the fewer folds in the uniform, the longer it will last.

 However, if you cannot find the storage boxes or if you are concerned about the box getting crushed, purchase a plastic storage box.
 The box must be made of cast polypropylene to be safe for your fabric keepsakes.
 Look for the #5 within the recycling triangle or the letters "PP" to be sure that you have the correct type of box.
 Other types of plastic can cause yellowing.
 Never store a uniform in the plastic bag furnished by a dry cleaner.